GracesGames/TurnBasedShooterKit/docs/documentation.md

 ### Game

+__Turn Based Shooter Game Instance__

+BP_TurnBasedShooterGameInstance is the game instance and handles log entries like '+1 Key' or 'Found Shotgun' and save and load game logic.
+It also manages the character archetype selection options.

+__Turn Based Shooter Game Mode__

+BP_TurnBasedShooterGameMode is the game mode and manages the turns system.

 __Main Menu Game Mode__

 BP_MainMenuGameMode is the game mode and specifies the BP_MainMenuPlayerController as default controller.
 It is used as the game mode in the Main Menu map.

-__Turn Based Shooter Game Instance__

-BP_TurnBasedShooterGameInstance is the game instance and handles log entries and save and load game logic.
-It also manages the character archetype selection options.

-__Turn Based Shooter Game Mode__

-BP_TurnBasedShooterGameMode is the game mode and handles the current turn.

 __Save Game__

-BP_GameSaveData, BP_LevelSaveData and any other SaveGame files act as a container for the save data (e.g. current level, health for the HealthComponent).
+BP_GameSaveData, BP_LevelSaveData and any other SaveGame files act as containers for the save data (e.g. current level, health for the HealthComponent).

 __Log Interface__